Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/README.md

 ## Important Notices

 ### Disclaimer
-CoPPA is an advisory tool based on curated data sources.
+CoPA is an advisory tool based on curated data sources.
 Ultimate responsibility for decisions remains with the user. **Do not use as sole source for critical or time-sensitive decisions.**

 ### Trademarks
 This project may contain trademarks or logos for projects, products, or services.
 Use of Microsoft or third-party trademarks is subject to their respective policies.